Completed Seven Segment Arc Housed in Walnut Cabinetry 32 Feet Wide by 14 Feet High

 Public Unveiling September 16, 2017, Reif Center for the Performing Arts, Grand Rapids, MN

 Rarely does a concept and body of work to back it up come along that begs for a museum exhibition, as much as the AFRICAN MENAGERIE project of Brian Jarvi.
 Seven large panoramic panels, the largest of which is 9 feet by five feet, form a sweeping, grand panorama of the African savannah and the animal kingdom contained therein.
-Fifty related research sketches and mixed media studies accompany the panorama; along with subtly and intelligently integrated signage describing the wildlife and ecology.
+Over fifty related research sketches and mixed media studies accompany the panorama; along with subtly and intelligently integrated signage describing the wildlife and ecology.

 Documenting the project will be a coffee-table book by Todd Wilkinson, author of such books as Last Stand: Ted Turner's Quest to Save a Troubled Planet, and Kent Ullberg: Monuments to Nature.
 Wilkinson's book, will be available to tour venues to sell in their book stores and gift shops.